 - Short-term health plans are available in New Hampshire with initial plan terms up to six months.

 - New Hampshire has a reinsurance program as of 2021, and all three insurers implemented rate decreases for 2021.
-(American Rescue Plan’s additional subsidies now make coverage even more affordable.)
+This was the third consecutive year of declining average rates, and the American Rescue Plan’s additional subsidies have made coverage even more affordable.

 - New Hampshire switched from PAP to Medicaid managed care as of January 2019.